I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Substrate

-You can use any substrate (even send) for planting Italian Vallisneria in your aquarium.
+You can use any substrate (even sand) for planting Italian Vallisneria in your aquarium.

-It propagates very fast and you will see a lot of runners in a very little time.
+It propagates very fast, and you will see a lot of runners in very little time.

 Fertilization requirement